xdrip/xdrip_docs/docs/smartwatch/wearinstall.md

 3. Browse the the `/res/raw` folder of the xDrip+ package and copy the file `android_wear_micro_apk.apk` into your ADB folder.
 4. Sideload the xDrip+ wear extension to the watch.

+### Wear OS 5

+Google and Samsung have brought important changes to Wear OS 5 and do not easily allow custom watchfaces.

+Installing the AAPS Watch Face has to be done with Wear Installer 2 following [this video](https://www.youtube.com/watch?v=yef_qGvcCnk) until 3:56.
+At this point you need to select xDrip+ in the installed apps, not a custom APK.
+Accidental change of the Watch Face to another one requires the procedure above to be repeated.

 ### Update xDrip+ on your watch

 #### Wear OS 1.x